JonahBreslow/Neo4j-Physician-Payments-Graph/README.md

    - Paying insitution or person
 ### Part D Prescriptions
 1. Data Methodolgy:
->The Medicare Part D Prescribers by Provider and Drug dataset provides information on prescription drugs prescribed to Medicare beneficiaries enrolled in Part D >by physicians and other health care providers.
-This dataset contains the total number of prescription fills that were dispensed and the total drug cost paid >organized by prescribing National Provider Identifier (NPI), drug brand name (if applicable) and drug generic name."
+>The Medicare Part D Prescribers by Provider and Drug dataset provides information on prescription drugs prescribed to Medicare beneficiaries enrolled in Part D by physicians and other health care providers.
+This dataset contains the total number of prescription fills that were dispensed and the total drug cost paid organized by prescribing National Provider Identifier (NPI), drug brand name (if applicable) and drug generic name.
 2. Columns:
    - Prescriber Data (Name, NPI, City, State, Specialty)
    - Drug Data (Brand, USAN Generic Name - Short Version)